scallop-lang/scallop-lang.github.io/md/ssft22/lab2.md

 We will mainly tackle the MNIST digit recognition task during this lab:
 ![image](/img/summer_school/lab2/mnist_example.png)

-Please download and extract [lab2.ipynb](/ssft22/labs/lab2.ipynb), and follow the instructions in the Jupyter Notebook.
+Please download [lab2.ipynb](/ssft22/labs/lab2.ipynb), and follow the instructions in the Jupyter Notebook.

 ## Jupyter Notebook with VSCode (Optional)